While I’ve spoken at length on how to get an agent, something I haven’t discussed is how to leave one.

 So once again, I said “yes” to the first person who offered instead of taking a step back and really thinking about whether we would be a good fit.

 Regretfully, after working with Agent #2 for seven years, I’ve learned that I don’t actually write what she thinks I write, and I don’t know how to write what she knows how to sell.
-My works err more on the side of Literary Magic Realism, which is not at all the far more mainstream spaceships-and-lasers scifi and wizards-and-swords fantasy that she’s very good at selling.
+She’s very good at her job.
+Just not very good for me.

 Agent #2 didn’t ever seem to quite “get” what my books were, and therefore (at least to my mind) was framing them as something they were not as she was shopping them to editors and publishing houses.
 And thus submitting them to the wrong people in the wrong places.
 Which always leads to rejections.
 How could it not?